 Why choose Deakin

 Deakin is home to world-class facilities, a network of academic supervisors who are leaders in their fields, and a number of globally-significant research projects.
 With so much on offer, here are just twelve reasons why this multi-award winning university will open the door to your future.

 - 89% of our research is rated at or above world-class (Excellence in Research for Australia 2015).

 - We're in the top 2% in global rankings (according to all major international university rankings: Times Higher Education, Quacquarelli Symonds (QS) and ARWU).

-- We're the leader in graduate satisfaction in Victoria for the 6th consecutive year (in the Australian Graduate Survey (2010–15)).
+- We're the leader in graduate satisfaction in Victoria for the seventh consecutive year (in the Australian Graduate Survey (2010–15) and 2016 QILT survey).